 Northern Plains Potato Growers Association Quick Facts

-- The Northern Plains Potato Growers Assn. (formerly Red River Valley Potato Growers Assn.) is made up of nearly 300 growers and shippers across North Dakota, Northwestern Minnesota, and extreme Eastern Montana.
+- The Northern Plains Potato Growers Assn. (formerly Red River Valley Potato Growers Assn.) is made up of about 250 growers and shippers across North Dakota, Northwestern Minnesota, and extreme Eastern Montana.
 The charge of the association is marketing, legislation, research, and communication for the potato industry covering fresh, chip, process and seed production.

-- In 2009, North Dakota dropped from 4th to 7th in the nation in potato production at 1.87 billion pounds.
-Flooding and frost substantially reduced production.
+- In 2012, North Dakota ranked 4th in the nation in potato production at 2.5 billion pounds.

-- North Dakota ranks 2nd in the nation in certified seed acreage with 15,291 acres certified.
-Minnesota ranks 8th with 6,108 certified acres..
+- North Dakota ranks 2nd in the nation in certified seed acreage.
+Minnesota ranks 8th.

 - The Red River Valley Region is the largest producer of red potatoes in the country.
 It is sometimes called the “Idaho of Red Potatoes."